contao/docs/docs/dev/reference/dca/callbacks.md

 Callbacks are very similar to [Hooks][hooks], but always bound to a specific DCA table.

 {{% notice tip %}}
-Since Contao 3.2.0, you can also use [anonymous functions](http://php.net/functions.anonymous) for DCA callbacks.
+You can also use [anonymous functions](http://php.net/functions.anonymous) for DCA callbacks.
 {{% /notice %}}

 ***